JoinColony/colonyHackathon/submissions/blockGiving.md

 <!-- You *don't* need to delete all the comments like this one since they won't show up in the viewer. -->
 <!-- Use your project name as the title of this issue.
 This is what we’ll call your winning project! -->

-**A decentalized, self-perpuating, cross-border giving network on top of COLONY**
+**BlockGiving: A decentalized, self-perpuating, cross-border giving network on top of COLONY**
 <!--(Please also add it above ^^ as the title of this issue)-->

 ---